Will Fuller: College career

-Fuller played sparingly as a freshman at Notre Dame, catching only six passes.
+Fuller played sparingly as a freshman at Notre Dame, catching only six passes for 160 yards and a touchdown.
 He scored his first touchdown on a 47-yard pass from Tommy Rees against Air Force on October 26, 2013.
-He recorded 160 receiving yards in that game, averaging 26.6 yards per catch, which led the team.
+Fuller recorded two receptions for 93 yards in that game, averaging 46.5 yards per catch.

 Fuller emerged as a starter his sophomore year following an impressive off-season, following that up by having a breakout season for the Irish.
-He recorded 76 receptions for 1,094 yards with 15 touchdowns, tying Golden Tate for the school single season record.
-His 15 touchdowns were tied for 3rd in FBS, behind Colorado State's Rashard Higgins and Alabama's Amari Cooper.
-In a game against Northwestern, he caught nine passes for 159 yards and three touchdowns, all career highs.
-He was recognized as an honorable mention All-American by Sports Illustrated following the season.
+He had seven receptions for 133 yards and two touchdowns against North Carolina on October 11.
+Fuller recorded 76 receptions for 1,094 yards with 15 touchdowns, tying Golden Tate for the school single season record.
+Fuller's 15 touchdowns were tied for third in Football Bowl Subdivision, behind Colorado State's Rashard Higgins and Alabama's Amari Cooper.
+In a game against Northwestern, Fuller had nine receptions for 159 yards and three touchdowns, all career highs.
+Following the season, he was recognized as an honorable mention All-American by Sports Illustrated.

-Fuller started off his junior season with two touchdowns on seven receptions for 142 yards against Texas.
-The following week against the Virginia Cavaliers, Fuller caught five passes for 124 yards and two touchdowns, including the game-winning touchdown pass with 12 seconds left from DeShone Kizer.
+Fuller started off his junior season recording seven receptions for 142 yards and two touchdowns against Texas.
+In the next game against the Virginia Cavaliers, Fuller caught five passes for 124 yards and two touchdowns, including the game-winning touchdown pass with 12 seconds left from DeShone Kizer.
 He had six receptions for 131 yards and a touchdown against Georgia Tech in Notre Dame's third game of the season, a 30–22 victory.
-Against USC, he recorded 3 receptions for 131 yards, including a 75-yard touchdown to beat USC, 41–31.
-At Pitt, Fuller caught seven passes for 152 yards and three touchdowns leading to 42–30 victory.
-His three touchdowns allowed him to surpass both Golden Tate and Jeff Samardzija on the career touchdown list with 28, leaving him only second behind Michael Floyd's 37.
-Fuller caught six passes for 113 yards, including an 81-yard touchdown, in a losing effort against Ohio State in the Fiesta Bowl.
+Against USC, Fuller recorded three receptions for 131 yards, including a 75-yard touchdown to beat USC by a score of 41–31.
+Against Pitt, he had seven receptions for 152 yards and three touchdowns, leading to 42–30 victory.
+Fuller's three touchdowns allowed him to surpass both Golden Tate and Jeff Samardzija on the career touchdown list with 28, leaving him only second behind Michael Floyd's 37.
+On November 28, against Stanford, Fuller had six receptions for 136 yards and a touchdown.
+He caught six passes for 113 yards, including an 81-yard touchdown, in a losing effort against Ohio State in the Fiesta Bowl.

 Fuller finished the season with 62 catches and a career-high 1,258 yards with 14 touchdowns.
 He was named a second-team All-American by the Associated Press.

-On January 3, 2016, Fuller announced he would forgo his senior year and enter the 2016 NFL Draft.
+On January 3, 2016, Fuller announced he would forgo his senior year and enter the 2016 NFL draft.
 He finished his Notre Dame career with 144 receptions for 2,512 yards (17.4 avg) and 30 touchdowns.